 The appliance shall be installed on a floor with adequate load-bearing capacity.
 If the existing construction does not meet this requirement, suitable measures (e.g. load distributing plate) should be provided to achieve it.

-5.8.
+4.8.
 Accessories

-Purevision stoves are provided with a selection of accessories including a dedicated outside air kit.
+Purevision stoves are provided with a selection of accessories including stands, log store stands, wall mounting option, a high efficiency heat exchanger module and a dedicated outside air kit.
 Only use genuine Purevision accessories.